lukebedrosian/lukebedrosian.github.io/_pages/about.md

 Believing in the power of leadership and community, I proudly serve as the President of Paradigm.
 This dynamic organization allows me to channel my passion into tangible positive impacts.
 Leading this service, social, and philanthropy organization is both a privilege and a challenge that pushes me to continually grow.
 I previously served as the Philanthropy Executive, where I introduced a new event which raised over $10,000 for the Leukemia and Lymphoma Society.

-**Aspiring Software Developer in the Space Enterprise:**

-Looking ahead, I'm determined to merge my love for space with my passion for technology.
-My dream is to contribute as a software developer in the space enterprise, where I can bridge the gap between the cosmos and cutting-edge software solutions.

 **Balancing Act:**

 When I'm not delving into the intricacies of engineering, you'll find me unwinding in a variety of ways.
-Whether it's hitting the gym, strumming my guitar, exploring the world around me, or savoring quality time with friends, I cherish the richness of life's experiences.
+Whether it's hitting the gym, reading philosophy, exploring the world around me, or savoring quality time with friends, I cherish the richness of life's experiences.

 **Professional Journey:**